- July 6, 2018

 On July 3, 2018, the Securities Exchange Commission (SEC) filed a complaint against United Development Funding III and IV, as well as some of their senior executives, alleging several violations of federal securities laws.
 Specifically, it is alleged that United Development Funding misled investors in connection with the capital raise and use of funds for its REITs.
 The SEC complaint follows a Well Notice that was served on United Development Funding in 2016.
 Upon filing the complaint, an agreement was reached with the SEC to resolve the dispute in which UDF officials will have to, among other things, pay $8.2 million in civil penalties and disgorge ill gotten profits.

 A full copy of the SEC complaint is below:

 UDF is a publicly traded REIT that invests in secured loans for the acquisition and development of residential real estate in desirable markets.
 According to their website, “United Development Funding IV provides investors with an opportunity to diversify their portfolios with unique and fundamentally sound investments in affordable residential real estate.”

-Matt Wolper, the Managing Principal of the Wolper Law Firm, is a trial lawyers who has handled hundreds of securities cases during his career involving a wide range of products, strategies and securities.
+Matt Wolper, the Managing Principal of the Wolper Law Firm, P.A., is a trial lawyers who has handled hundreds of securities cases during his career involving a wide range of products, strategies and securities.
 Prior to representing investors, he was a partner with a national law firm, where he represented some of the largest banks and brokerage firms in the world in securities matters.
 His industry insight, experience and knowledge gives his client’s a competitive advantage.